shibayan/keyvault-acmebot/README.md

 ### Renew an existing certificate

-All existing ACME certificates are automatically renewed 30 days before their expiration.
+All existing ACME certificates are automatically renewed 30 days before their expiration using one of two options.

+**Option 1 (default)**: A Timer Trigger which runs every day.
 The default check timing is 00:00 UTC.
 If you need to change the time zone, use `WEBSITE_TIME_ZONE` to set the time zone.

+**Option 2**: Key Vault Event Grid `Microsoft.KeyVault.CertificateNearExpiry` event is handled by this function app to renew the certificate.
+[Create a Key Vault Event subscription](https://docs.microsoft.com/en-us/azure/key-vault/general/event-grid-logicapps) but choose Azure Function instead of Logic Apps as the target.
+You'll then want to choose `RenewCertificate_EventGrid` as the target function.

+Finally, disable the Timer Trigger by adding the following Configuration Setting to your the function app:
+`"AzureWebJobs.RenewCertificates_Timer.Disabled": "True"`

 ### How to use the issued certificate in Azure services